Skip to main content

 Get free couponLearn more

-What are the risks and warnings for Vyondys 53 (golodirsen)?
+Risks and warnings for Vyondys 53 (golodirsen)

 Vyondys 53 (golodirsen) can cause some serious health issues.
 This risk may be even higher for certain groups.
 If this worries you, talk to your doctor or pharmacist about other options.